TeknooSoftware/states/README.md

     * PHP 7+ (For PHP5.4 to 5.6, please to use the first major version, States 1.0+)
     * Composer

-Although highly recommended, Composer is not needed, this library can be used with its own psr0 autoloader.

 Presentation
 ------------